zyxue/zyxue.github.io/_posts/2016-02-29-effective-shell-navigation-operations-in-bash.md

   is the opposite of `Ctrl-r`, if it doesn't work.
 Try executing `stty -ixon` first, then if it works, put `stty -ixon` in your `~/.bashrc`.

-I think that's all what you need, with more practise, you're well on your way to become an expert in shell.

 ### Case manipulation:

 * `Alt-c`: **C**apitalize a word